 If you have been covered by income insurance in another union, the period you have been covered can normally be credited towards the qualification period with us, if there is no gap in membership before joining.

 Under certain conditions, you may be credited with your insurance period in private income insurance as membership period in Engineers of Sweden and as an insurance period for supplementary insurance.

 Contact Akademikerna’s Income insurance for more information on 0770-78 20 50 or firstname.lastname@example.org.

 If you become unemployed, you can only receive compensation from Sveriges Ingenjörer’s income insurance if are a member of both Sveriges Ingenjörer and the Akademikernas a-kassa unemployment insurance fund.
 One of the insurance conditions in our income insurance is that you must be entitled to income-related compensation paid by Akademikernas A-kassa in order to be able to apply for compensation from Sveriges Ingenjörer’s income insurance.

 You can find out more about how our income insurance works and how much compensation you can receive here.

-In order to qualify for the income insurance, you need to have been a member of the Swedish Association of Graduate Engineers for at least 12 months and be registered as a working member.
+In order to qualify for the income insurance, you need to have been a member of Engineers of Sweden for at least 12 months and be registered as a working member.
 You must have been in employment for at least 12 of the previous 18 calendar months and be entitled to income-related benefit from the AEA unemployment insurance fund (a-kassa).
 During these 12 months, you must have worked at least 80 hours per month.

 Compensation is paid for 150 days and only applies in cases of involuntary unemployment.
 The insurance expires at the end of the month before you turn 65.